Blake's 7 received a 93% review score from Retro Gamer magazine 1.

 It is set in a distant future, where humanity has colonized other worlds throughout the Galaxy, but are forced to live in domed cities in Earth due to contamination.
 The dystopian society is governed by the Terran Federation, who controls the citizens through mass surveillance, brainwashing, and drugs.

 The series tells the story of a group of political dissidents commanded by Roj Blake (you!) who gain control of a technologically advanced alien spaceship.
-This group of rebels is little more than a bunch of criminals (except Roj Blake, who was accused with false charges), so conflicts between their interests and Blake’s idealism are always arising, specially with Kerr Avon, a technological genius who was captured in the only occasion he relied on other people.
+This group of rebels is little more than a bunch of criminals (except Roj Blake, who was accused with false charges), so conflicts between their interests and Blake’s idealism are always arising, especially with Kerr Avon, a technological genius who was captured in the only occasion he relied on other people.

 Throughout the series, Blake’s group is tirelessly pursued by Supreme Commander Servalan, one of the best villains ever, and Space Commander Travis, a dedicated and ruthless soldier.
 They will not spare any resource to capture Blake and his group, but Servalan is also a power greedy manipulative woman, who follows her own agenda, and wants the alien ship to be captured intact to serve her own interests.